In today’s digital world, it’s become easier than ever for businesses to reach their target audience.

 These relationships have the same traits as relationships between couples, friends, or family members: they foster intimacy, love, and a feeling of mutual dependence.

-This kind of relationship builds a bond so strong that it lasts for a lifetime.
+Simply put, this kind of relationship builds loyalty.
 It keeps the customer coming back whenever they need a new product, and it causes them to line up at the door every time their favored company releases something.

 Recent studies have shown that there is a “strong positive relationship between brand image and loyalty intention.”